chibuezeanakor/chibuezeanakor.github.io/_posts/2016-11-23-security-a-real-nescessity.md

 tags: [Python]
 ---

 In case you were wondering, yes, the title of this post is a play on words.
-Now that _that's_ out of the way, it's time to talk about a real issue this holiday season that many people have had.
+Since that's out of the way, it's time to talk about a real issue this holiday season that many people have had.
 That issue, of course, is the inability to purchase one of the most requested items of this holiday season, the [NES Classic Edition][1].

 The NES Classic Edition, which had released on November 11, 2016, has been selling out in record time on certain websites.
 Amazon had a flash sale on release day, which limited purchases to one console per customer.
 Amazon's stock sold out in minutes, and the site [crashed][2] as a result of the high volume.